 “I should hope not,” Mary his partner responded.
 “How many did they say?”

 John flipped open his notebook.
 “Three to begin in the inner circle And, then going out, each circle has three more.
-There are 6 circles.
-Total 63.
+There are six circles.
+Total sixty three.
 Bodies are head to toe.
 They go left from inside and then in the opposite direction going out with each circle.
 Outer circle heads go right.”

 “So there’s a pattern.”

 “Yeah, except the male female thing seems random.”
 John paused.
 “Thirty males; thirty three females.
 Ages seem all over the place but they’re just estimates.”

 “Still strange, ” Mary interjected.
 “Clothing seems random.
 Some are dressed more formally while others are in everyday duds.”

 “And, two have nothing.
 They’re all facing up though.
 But, then some have pieces of a wardrobe missing,” John went on.
 “The officer first to scene has a run down of everyone.
 Plenty of pics available.
 I send them to your phone.”

 “They want to start bagging them up, ” Mary said pointing to those just outside circle.
 “It’s going to rain soon.”